ForNeVeR/dotnet-licenses/README.md

 Different software licenses have different requirements, but most of them require you to bring the copyright information together with any form of distribution.

-dotnet-licenses will help you to verify that every file in your package is covered by a license, and will help the package consumers to determine exactly what file is covered by what.
+dotnet-licenses will help you to verify that some license covers every file in your package, and will help the package consumers to determine exactly what file is covered by what.

 Installation
 ------------